syakirharis25/workers/README.md

 <br /><br />
 *** There is always a room for improvement for every human being, they just need a good education and the time of their own to be a better person, everything begins inside the inner working of human minds, what he or she does will define him or her in the future.

+EVERY 500,000 YEARS
+---
+Just keep on hiring more workers into the company, keep on creating more opportunities for others, solve as many problem as possible, try to make everything easier for everyone.
+Tell any creature I found on any planet in the universe, "join the workforce, may the force be with you".
+Bring all the best fruits from planet Earth produced by human workers and all other creatures that the company recruited in planet Earth and all of the universe.
+If someone ask, why you are doing this for 500,000 years then tell them my life philosophy in my own mother tongue language, `hidup kayu berbuah, hidup manusia biar berjasa`.

 <a name="references"></a>
 ## 2. Official references websites. <br />